AlfreddGco/keyboard-shortcuts/README.md

 ## To do
 - Install as a service through make file
-- Support for different keyboards mapping
+- Support for most languages